obonyojimmy/product-docs/doc/source/api_library/system_api/Galaxy/index.rst

 **Required**

-* rsid - the reference SNP ID.
+If we can query the database and expose the following fields, we can avoid using file-based outputs for now.
+The fields will be populated after we run the variant effect predictor workflow and will be:

+## Uploaded_variation : Identifier of uploaded variant.
+This will be an rsID if one exists, otherwise it will be a "."
+As a reminder, the rsID is the reference SNP ID.
 For example, rs2383206.
 These represent the location of a certain amino acid (A, C, G, or T) on a chromosome as well as the identification of that amino acid and what the change is from the reference genome.
+## Location : Location of variant in standard coordinate format (chr:start or chr:start-end)
+## Allele : The variant allele used to calculate the consequence
+## Gene : Stable ID of affected gene
+## Feature : Stable ID of feature
+## Feature_type : Type of feature - Transcript, RegulatoryFeature or MotifFeature
+## Consequence : Consequence type
+## cDNA_position : Relative position of base pair in cDNA sequence
+## CDS_position : Relative position of base pair in coding sequence
+## Protein_position : Relative position of amino acid in protein
+## Amino_acids : Reference and variant amino acids
+## Codons : Reference and variant codon sequence
+## Existing_variation : Identifier(s) of co-located known variants

 **Workflows**
 @@@@@@@@@@@@@

-This is where we will add exported Galaxy workflows.
+This is where we will add definitions for Galaxy workflows and exported Galaxy workflow files for reference.

-* this is a bullet point

-# this is a numbered bullet point